-Let’s say, a student registers for an exam.
-His exam_ID, phone_number, and email ID are unique and can be used as a common key.
+Let us say that a student registers for an exam.
+His exam_ID, phone_number, and email_ID are unique and can be used as a common key.
 The exam_ID will be a unique value and can be used to establish relationships through phone_number or email_ID.

 SQL has the ability to return particular records for a specific query.
-Indexing can be done in the case of complex queries to return results faster.
-A number of built-in SQL functions are available, such as listing data in the ascending order, grouping in a certain order, etc., which are very convenient and useful in Data Science.
+Indexing can be done in the case of complex queries to get results faster.
+A number of built-in SQL functions are available such as listing data in ascending order, grouping in a certain order, etc., which are very convenient and useful in data science.

 For any queries that you have on SQL, ask them in Intellipaat’s SQL Community.

-During data analysis, the data is examined at a more complete and comprehensive level.
-The data is then grouped (GROUP BY) at different levels, and once a level is chosen for analysis, the select statement is divided into dimensions and metrics.
+During data analysis, data is examined at a more complete and comprehensive level.
+It is then grouped (GROUP BY) at different levels, and once a level is chosen for analysis, the select statement is divided into dimensions and metrics.